The Right to Breastfeed

-Judges dealing with access and custody cases, do not include the needs of the breastfed baby in their decisions, even though the guiding principle in these cases is the best interests of the child.
-Both father and mother could be accommodated in terms of spending time with the baby if the judge realized that breastfed babies are different from bottle fed babies.
-And breastfed toddlers are even more different.
-Whether one agrees or not about toddlers breastfeeding, the breastfed toddler derives security and comfort, and yes, love, from the breastfeeding.
+Judges dealing with access and custody cases, do not include the needs of the breastfed baby or toddler in their decisions, even though the guiding principle in these cases is the best interests of the child.
+Both father and mother could be accommodated in terms of spending time with the baby if the judge realized that breastfed babies and toddlers are different from bottle fed babies and toddlers.
+And breastfed toddlers are even more different than the baby.
+Whether one agrees or not about toddlers breastfeeding, the breastfed toddler derives security and comfort, and yes, love, from the breastfeeding, as does the baby, by the way.
 As mentioned previously breastfeeding is not just about nutrition, a notion that is obviously foreign to so many people, including judges.
 For the toddler, being forced from the breast can be extremely disturbing emotionally.
 And it won’t be easy for the mother, or the father for that matter.

 In many areas, the child protective services are a huge problem.
 Instead of mothers getting help to continue breastfeeding, what the mothers usually get is “Stop breastfeeding, give formula, or we will apprehend your child”.
 These workers just do not understand, they refuse to understand, they do not realize that help is possible.
 The most recent case I saw was that of a 6 month old baby who definitely was not gaining weight well.
-I saw the mother and baby and saw that the best way to deal with the situation was to have the mother add solids and to feed the baby on both breasts at a feeding (she had been told by a lactation consultant to feed on one breast only at each feeding which is a bad idea).
+I saw the mother and baby and saw that the best way to deal with the situation was to have the mother add food and to feed the baby on both breasts at a feeding (she had been told by a lactation consultant to feed on one breast only at each feeding which is a bad idea).
 The baby started to gain weight well, but the child protection services were unhappy.
 She didn’t listen to them and the mother was supposed to give formula.
-So they apprehended the baby.
+So, they apprehended the baby anyway, even though the baby started to gain weight based on our approach.
 They showed her, didn’t they?

-If I went through all the situations I hear about on a daily basis, situations where mothers do not have the right to breastfeed even though they made an informed decision to do so, I would be writing something rather longer than War and Peace.
-Even if I just went into details regarding the above mentioned problems, it would take a book – many answers can be found in our information sheets.
+If we went through all the situations we hear about on a daily basis, situations where mothers do not have the right to breastfeed even though they made an informed decision to do so, we would be writing something rather longer than War and Peace.
+Even if we just went into more details regarding the above mentioned problems, it would take a book – however, many answers can be found in our blogs.